Plaza de Armas, Cuzco

 Free day in Cusco.

-Most of our groups have up to 16 trekkers with one main English-speaking guide and an assistant guide.
-Trekkers come from all over the world, and are of all ages.
+Most of our groups consist of up to 16 trekkers, guided by an experienced English-speaking leader and an assistant guide.
+Our trekkers come from all over the world, with a wide range of ages.

-Just below Llactapata the Río Cusichaca, a tributary of the Urubamba, takes a spectacular plunge into the ground and runs through a subterranean channel for some way.
-The trail climbs steeply out of the ruins over a low pass, and the hike up the valley begins.
+Just below Llactapata, the Río Cusichaca, a tributary of the Urubamba River, plunges dramatically into the earth, running through a subterranean channel for some distance.
+The trail then climbs steeply from the ruins over a low pass, marking the start of our hike up the valley.

 First night camp with basic facilities.